kawaiipantsu/redjoust/README.md

 - Boiler plate layout done (How i want the app to look)
 - Support for Light / Dark OS theme
-- Styled scrollbar (Not using OS dependen functionality)
+- Styled scrollbar (Not using OS dependent functionality)
 - User and system information
 - Fetching remote/public IP
-- Making sure its aleast a bit secure
+- Making sure its at least a bit secure
   - webSecurity on
   - devTools disabled (not doing development)
   - nodeIntegration enabled